HIMA-BINDU1/MY_NotesApp/README.md

 ## 🔥 Features

--User Registration & Login
+- **User Registration & Login**
-Users can sign up and log in securely.
+  - Users can sign up and log in securely.
-Built-in Django authentication system.
+  - Built-in Django authentication system.

--Logout Functionality
+- **Logout Functionality**
-Users can sign out from their session safely.
+  - Users can sign out from their session safely.

--Create, View, Edit, and Delete Notes (CRUD)
+- **Create, View, Edit, and Delete Notes (CRUD)**
-Users can create new notes, view them, update content, or delete them.
+  - Users can create new notes, view them, update content, or delete them.

--Secure, User-Specific Notes
+- **Secure, User-Specific Notes**
-Notes are private; each user can only see their own notes.
+  - Notes are private; each user can only see their own notes.

--Search Notes by Title
+- **Search Notes by Title**
-Search bar to find notes based on title keywords.
+  - Search bar to find notes based on title keywords.

--Pin/Unpin Notes
+- **Pin/Unpin Notes**
-Highlight important notes by pinning them to the top.
+  - Highlight important notes by pinning them to the top.

--Dark/Light Mode Toggle
+- **Dark/Light Mode Toggle**
-Switch between light and dark modes for better user experience.
+  - Switch between light and dark modes for better user experience.

--Responsive UI with Bootstrap
+- **Responsive UI with Bootstrap**
-Fully styled using Bootstrap for mobile-friendly and clean design.
+  - Fully styled using Bootstrap for mobile-friendly and clean design.

 ---